-Some pronunciation, some vocabulary, some romance and a little bit of horror-movie gore in this episode.
+Some pronunciation, a story, some vocabulary, some romance and a little bit of horror-movie gore in this episode.

 Right-click here to download this episode.